chiefbiiko/noir-safe/README.md

 REQ_ID=123 ./scripts/aggregate.sh
 ```

-Verify with the binary and in solidity
+Verify with the binary and in Solidity

 ```sh
 REQ_ID=123 ./scripts/verify.sh